Kathmandu down jackets: what is down fill power and why does it matter?

 A higher number means the down takes up more space and is capable of trapping more air.

-It'll also be lighter than a lower fill power down jacket that has similar warmth, fabrics and design features.
+Your jacket will also be lighter than one with a lower fill power number that has similar warmth, fabrics and design features.

 Comparing fill power in down jackets